philippinespire/pire_cssl_data_processing/README.md

 ---

-## 2. Filter the VCF with monomorphic loci
+## 2. Filter the VCF for monomorphic loci

 Set-up filtering the monomorphic and polymorphic loci separately, then merge the VCFs together for one "all sites" VCF.
-Again, it is probably best to do this in `scratch`.
+Again, it is probably best to do this in `scratch` because of the large file sizes that you will create.

 First, set-up filtering for monomorphic sites only.
 Copy the `config.fltr.ind.cssl.mono` file over.